Nimdy/Dedicated_Valheim_Server_Script/README.md

 [![Thumbnail](https://img.youtube.com/vi/eW6Zi76Qymw/0.jpg)](https://www.youtube.com/watch?v=eW6Zi76Qymw)

-* Added new EASY to use menu system for new and old users of the script - Enjoy
+* New EASY to use menu system to manage your Valheim Dedicated Server - Enjoy
-* This Menu will also install your Server and do many many other things!
-Enjoy!
+* This Menu will also install your Valheim on your Linux Server - Enjoy
 * How to use: https://github.com/Nimdy/Dedicated_Valheim_Server_Script/wiki/How-to-use-the-Menu-Script
-* Old install process works just fine.
-(Until Loki Kills it)

 I started this to help out the community and I did not think for a moment it would have taken off so quickly.
 Should you need any help troubleshooting your Valheim Server visit me on Twitch or Discord.

-* My production server is 6 days solid as of 18FEB2021)
+* My production server is 6 days solid as of (18FEB2021)
 * In game time is 430+ days |* Zero issues, zero crashes, zero cases of corrupted data.

-* If you wish to Tip: https://www.patreon.com/zerobandwidth (funds go back into research and development costs - add those sweet juicy giveaways)
+* If you wish to Tip: https://www.patreon.com/zerobandwidth

 * Twitch Channel: https://www.twitch.tv/zerobandwidth | * Discord for Tech Support https://discord.gg/ejgQUfc

 ### Built With

 * [BASH](https://www.gnu.org/software/bash/)
 * [UBUNTU](https://ubuntu.com/)
 * [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD)

 <!-- GETTING STARTED -->
 ## Getting Started